 Broadening the search

-Lately I have been broadening my family history research to include ancestors that I would consider to be on the far edges of my family tree.
+Lately I have been broadening my research to include ancestors on the far edges of my family tree.
 It’s amazing how this practice can provide rich detail about the places and times in which they lived.
 Places like Belfast’s Cullingtree Street.
 A small street once located near the city’s centre, Cullingtree Street featured prominently in the lives of the Adams family.

-For this blog post I thought it would be interesting to profile one such family from my own family tree.
-They were typical of Belfast’s working class in the early years of the 20th century and certainly weren’t famous.
-The street they lived on for so many years no longer exists.
-What really struck me is how this family all but dissapeared in the ten year span between Ireland’s 1901 and 1911 census.
-I’d like to introduce you to William Adams and Elizabeth (Little) of 32 Cullingtree Street, and their four children: Mary, William, Ellen and Edward.
+The Adams family were typical of Belfast’s working class in the early years of the 20th century.
+They certainly weren’t famous.
+What really struck me is how this family of six all but disappeared in the years between Ireland’s 1901 and 1911 census.

 32 Cullingtree Street

-William Adams and his wife Elizabeth were married on 12 July 1880 at St. Anne’s Cathedral in Belfast, and would have raised their children in their home on Culllingtree Street.
-Elizabeth’s mother, Ann Jane Cahill, also lived on Cullingtree Street and was listed as being present at the births of all four of William and Elizabeth’s children.
+William Adams and Elizabeth Little were married on July 12, 1880 at St. Anne’s Parish Church in Belfast.
+The couple raised their children (William, Mary, Ellen and Edward) at 32 Cullingtree Street.
+Elizabeth’s mother, Ann Jane Cahill, also lived on Cullingtree Street and was recorded as being present for the births of all four children.

-Ann Jane Cahill was mentioned in the Northern Whig as having been assaulted by a man named William Harmen, the details of which are described in the newspaper clipping below.
+The assault of Ann Jane Cahill by William Harmen was reported in the summer of 1891 and can be seen in the newspaper clipping below.
 It seems difficult to imagine something like this happening today.
 The Belfast News-Letter reported on the incident again five months later, indicating that Ann Jane Cahill was still unable to appear in court due to the serious nature of her injuries.

-The following year, Ann Jane’s husband, Edward Cahill died from an injury he sustained as the result of a physical altercation with a man named James Magee.
-The newspaper clipping describing the incident leading to Edward’s death has been included below.
-It seems that the area where the Cahill and Adams family’s lived in Belfast was a bit of a rough and tumble part of town.
+The following year, Ann Jane’s husband, Edward Cahill, died from an injury he sustained as the result of a physical altercation with a man named James Magee.
+The newspaper clipping describing the incident leading to Edward’s death can be seen below.
+It seems that the area where the Cahill and Adams family’s lived and worked was a bit of a rough and tumble part of town.

-When Ann Jane Cahill died in 1900, William Adams and his wife Elizabeth were still living at 32 Cullingtree Street with their four children.
-The couple would have been in their early 40’s, and their children ranged in age from 9-18 years of age.
+At the time of Ann Jane Cahill’s death in 1900, William Adams and his wife Elizabeth were still living at 32 Cullingtree Street with their four children.
+The couple would have been in their early 40’s, with their children ranging from 9-18 years of age.
 William was working as a Ship Smith at the time.
 Life would soon change in a significant way for this family of six.

 Timeline of events (1908-1916)

-In June of 1908, William’s wife Elizabeth died in June of 1908.
-The cause of death was recorded as being cardiac failure and what was recorded on her death record as cerebral softening.
-I believe this was a medical term that was used at the time to describe a stroke.
+William’s wife Elizabeth died in June of 1908.
+The cause of death was recorded as being cardiac failure and cerebral softening.
+The latter seems to have been a medical term of that period used to describe a stroke.
 Less than a month later, William and Elizabeth’s oldest child, Mary, died of tuberculosis after having been sick for about six months.
 It must have been incredibly difficult for the family to care for Elizabeth and Mary only to have them pass away within weeks of each other.

 In December of 1909, William and Elizabeth’s eldest son, who was also named William, died of what was described as heart failure and exposure to cold.
 An inquest was held into William’s death which is referenced in the newspaper clipping below.
 The circumstances around Williams’s death must have been considered unusual for an inquest to have been held.
 It would be interesting to know more about what caused William to be exposed to the cold when he was already in what the paper described as a ‘low state of health’.

-Now a widower, William Adams continued to live at 32 Cullingtree Street with his two children, Ellen and Edward.
+As a widower, William Adams continued to live at 32 Cullingtree Street with his two children, Ellen and Edward.
 In the summer of 1910, William married a widow named Anna Goldthorpe, who lived on nearby Turin Street.
-We don’t know how William’s children felt about the marriage, but it wasn’t destined to last as William died less than a year later at the Royal Victoria Hospital, of cardiac failure.
+We don’t know how William’s children felt about the marriage, but it wasn’t destined to last as William died of cardiac failure less than a year later.
 His death record indicates he was only 49 years old.
 That left 21 year old Ellen and 19 year old Edward as the sole occupants of 32 Cullingtree Street, and the only surviving members of the family.

 The Great War